-There is also an amendment to IFRS 16 Leases, this implementation has been delayed until April 2020.
+There is an amendment to IFRS 16 Leases, this standard was due to be implemented on 1st April 2020 but this has now been delayed until 1st April 2021.

-IFRS 16 Leases.
+• IFRS 16 Leases.
 The amendment requires Local Authorities who are lessees to recognise leases on the balance sheet as right of use assets with a corresponding lease liability.